NzizaPacifique250/stepper_widget/README.md

 - A 5-step shipping timeline (Order placed → Processing → Packed → Shipped → Delivered).
 - Interactive Stepper: tap a step to jump, Next/Back/Finish actions wired to explicit move logic.
 - Custom-styled controls via `controlsBuilder` and a progress summary bar.

+Three attributes to notice
+- `currentStep` — controls which step is shown as active.
+- `onStepContinue` — called when the Stepper's Next/Finish action is triggered.
+- `onStepCancel` — called when the Stepper's Back action is triggered.

 Files of interest
 - `lib/stepper_demo.dart` — main demo screen implementing the Stepper example.